-The key benefit of a data lake is that you can store any and all data at one place incurring a low cost, pulling it as analytical needs arise.
-But how can an organization gain from all this data at one place?
-Let’s see how.
+The key benefit of a data lake is that you can store any and all data in one place incurring a low cost, pulling it as analytical needs arise.
+But what can an organization gain from all of this data in one place?
+Let’s see!

-– Traditionally schema necessitates the data to be in a specific format.
+Traditionally schema necessitates the data to be in a specific format.
 For OLTP (Application Data), this is great as it validates data before entry.
 But for analytics, it’s an obstruction as we want to analyze data as is.
-Traditional data warehouse products are schema based.
-But Hadoop data lake allow you to be schema free, or you can define multiple schemas for the same data.
+Traditional data warehouse products are schema-based.
+But Hadoop data lake allows you to be schema-free, or you can define multiple schemas for the same data.
 In short, it enables you to decouple schema from data, which is excellent for analytics.

-– Traditional data-warehouse technology mostly supports SQL, which is suitable for simple analytics but for advanced use cases, we need more ways to analyze data.
-Data lake provides various options and language support for analysis.
+Traditional data-warehouse technology mostly supports SQL, which is suitable for simple analytics but for advanced use cases, we need more ways to analyze data.
+A data lake provides various options and language support for analysis.
 It has Hive/Impala/Hawq which supports SQL but also has features for more advanced needs.
-For example, to analyze the data in a flow, you can use PIG or to do machine learning you can use Spark MLlib.
+For example, to analyze the data in a flow, you can use PIG, or to do machine learning you can use Spark MLlib.

 Unlike a data warehouse, a data lake excels at utilizing the availability of large quantities of coherent data along with deep learning algorithms.
 It helps in real-time decision analytics.